Berk Recital Hall

 The Berk Recital Hall is located on the ground floor at the 1140 Boylston Street building.
 Named in honor of Berklee's founder Lawrence Berk and his wife Alma, the hall can accomodate 118 audience members.

-Hiroshi Uenohara presents original compositions and arrangements in the jazz genre.
+Bassist Guan Hau Chen presents original and covers in the hip-hop genre.